The Annual Young Artists Competition in Organ Performance

 Applicant’s free choice of repertoire to present a recital not more than forty (40) minutes in length, The program must include a work by J. S. Bach.
 Repertoire from the recorded round may be included but is not required.
 In constructing the program, competitors should aim to demonstrate the fullest range of their musicianship, as regards both technique and interpretation.
 For this public round, consideration will be given to program construction.
 The applicant will also play a hymn, of his or her choice.
 This may be played at any point during the program.

 Not more than three persons will be chosen for live competition.
 Each will receive an equal amount of practice time.
 A page turner will be available during the performances.
 Teachers or others accompanying the competitor may help with registration during practice time; however, the competitor must manage his or her own registration during the performance without assistance.
-The preliminary recording round will be judged by David Baskeyfield.
-The live round will be judged by Ken Cowan (chair), and David Baskeyfield.
-Judges are not screened.
 Judges’ comments will be given to each competitor for both rounds.
 Performers must use legal scores.
 The judge’s decisions will be final.
 The competition will be open to the public.

 Awards: